Toinetoine1/neural_network/README.md

 This simple neural network was made to create an OCR for a project for EPITA.
 The purpose of our OCR is to solve sudoku grids.
 The goal of my neural network is to recognize numbers.
-The implementation provided here allows to test my network by training it on an XOR.
+The implementation provided here allows to test my network by training it on a XOR.
 I did not provide the code for image recognition.

 My implementation is based only on a single hidden layer.
 You can adapt it and use multiple layer if you want.